Queryable Encryption

 Configuring the DATABASES setting

-In addition to the database settings required to use Django MongoDB Backend, Queryable Encryption requires configuring a separate database connection that uses use PyMongo’s AutoEncryptionOpts.
+In addition to the database settings required to use Django MongoDB Backend, Queryable Encryption typically requires configuring a separate database connection that uses use PyMongo’s AutoEncryptionOpts.

 Here’s a sample configuration using a local KMS provider: